-3 Crucial Exercises to Combat the Desk Job Body
+3 Exercises to Combat Desk-Job Body

 "Holding any position for a long period of time can wear on your body, especially if you're sitting," says Alycea Ungaro, founder of Real Pilates.
 "Sitting puts your muscles in a short, contracted position, and your range of motion gets reduced."